Short-term parking zones around Vienna: expansion planned

 Satisfaction in Gerasdorf and Brunn am gebirge

 In Gerasdorf (District Korneuburg) and Well in the mountains (Mödling district), on the other hand, is satisfied with the current situation and sees no need for change.
-Also in Perchtoldsdorf (Mödling district) “the current short-term parking zone regulation (after the expansion in September, note) remains as it is,” explains a spokeswoman for the community.
+Also in Perchtoldsdorf (Mödling district) “the current short-term parking zone regulation (following the expansion in September, note) remains as it is,” explains a spokeswoman for the community.
 However, the situation is being monitored so that measures can be taken if necessary.

 The short-term parking zone in Gerasdorf was only introduced at the end of April to gather experience from Vienna.
 According to Mayor Alexander Vojta (SPÖ), the focus was on certain hotspots and the concept worked.
 The goal has been achieved, the residents can park for free with a special permit.